Hiking the Waimano Falls Trail on Oʻahu, Hawaiʻi

 Lower Waimano Falls

-That being said, Waimano Falls is rain-fed, meaning that the falls may be anything from stagnant pools to beautiful waterfalls, depending on recent rainfall.
+That said, Waimano Falls is a rain-fed waterfall, meaning that the falls may be anything from stagnant pools to beautiful waterfalls, depending on the weather.

 Lower Waimano Falls